flyfisher604/mpcnc_post_processor/README.md

 Some design points:
 - Setup operation types: Milling, Water/Laser/Plasma
 - Support mm and Inches units (**but all properties MUST be set in MM**)
 - Rapids movements use two G0 moves.
-The first moves Z and the second moves XY.
+The Z moves first and the XY.
 Moves are seperate to allow retraction from the work surface prior to horizontal travel.
 Moves use independent travel speeds for Z and XY.
 - Arcs support on XY plane (Marlin/Repetier/RepRap) or all panes (Grbl)
 - Tested with LCD display and SD card (built in tool change require printing from SD and LCD to restart)
 - Support for 3 different laser power using "cutting modes" (through, etch, vaporize)